hamnarauf/Sports-Complex-Management-System/README.md

 ## How to Run
     1- Execute SportsComplex.sql in MySQL.
-    2- Open and run project in NetBeans and Enjoy!
+    2- Open project in NetBeans IDE.
+    3- In DbQuery.java, update the username and password attributes of class with your MySQL username and password at line 29 and 30 respectively.
+    4- Run the project and Enjoy!

 ### Login details:
 	Username	Password	Role